KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 As with rendering graphics to a 2D display, OpenXR uses the concept of swapchains.
 It's a series of images that are used to present the rendered graphics to display/window/view.
 There are usually 2 or 3 images in the swapchain to allow the platform to present them smoothly to the user in order to create the illusion of motion within the image.

 All graphics APIs have the concept of a swapchain with varying levels of exposure in the API.
 For OpenXR development, you will not create the API-specific swapchain.
 Instead, we use OpenXR to create swapchains and the OpenXR compositor to present rendered graphics to the views.
 XR applications are unique in that often have multiple views that need to be rendered to create the XR experience.
-Listed below are a couple scenarios with differing view counts:
+Listed below are a couple of scenarios with differing view counts:

 	* 1 view  - Viewer on a phone, tablet or monitor.
 	* 2 views - Stereoscopic headset.

 Orthogonal to multiple views is the layering of multiple images.
-You could, for a example, have a background that is a pass-through of your environment, a stereoscopic view of rendered graphics and a quadrilateral overlay of a HUD (Head-up display) or UI elements; all of of which could have different spatial orientations.
+You could, for example, have a background that is a pass-through of your environment, a stereoscopic view of rendered graphics and a quadrilateral overlay of a HUD (Head-up display) or UI elements; all of of which could have different spatial orientations.
 This layering of views is handled by the XR compositor to composite correctly the layers for each view - that quad overlay might be behind the user, and thus shouldn't be rendered to the eye views.

 Firstly, we will update the class in the ``Chapter3/main.cpp`` to add the new methods and members.
 Copy the highlighted code below.